-Moving to Japan means facing muggy summers and nippy winters—often in the same apartment.
-This guide demystifies Japanese air conditioners so you can choose, install, and run one with confidence.
+Moving to Japan means facing both muggy summers and nippy winters, and often in the same apartment!
+Today, we will demystify Japanese air conditioners so you can choose, install, and run one with all the confidence you need.

 At a Glance

-Even if you read nothing else, the figures below will help you plan a realistic budget.
+If you read nothing else, you need to read this!
+The figures below will help you plan a realistic budget for your new AC unit.

 Average Unit Cost